‘I would quite like an off switch! I find it so hard to stop thinking about work’

 What keeps you focused?

-Wanting to well for my family, my candidates and my clients.
+Wanting to do well for my family, my candidates and my clients.

 There is no better feeling than placing someone exactly where they should be in the market and watching them take off or seeing one of your clients hit their growth target because of someone you have placed.